mpaperno/LGKeys-TouchPortal-Plugin/README.md

 built-in "When plug-in state changes" event can be used for the same thing.

-### Named Memory Slots
-While LGS doesn't provide any way to assign names to the M slots, I've designed a custom way to do that using the profile "description" fields which LGS does provide.
-These M slot names can then be shown dynamically in TP based on the current profile, and they become another nice visual reference.

-To set this up, simply edit a game profile's _Description_ field (it's in the profile's _Properties_).
-Enter something like this:

-    M1:EDIT; M2:DIFF; M3:DEBUG;

-The syntax is simple: <kbd>M</kbd> followed by the slot number (1-3), then a colon (<kbd>:</kbd>) followed by the name for that memory slot, and ending with a semicolon (<kbd>;</kbd>).
-If you already have some other description, you could add the slot names at the end.

-You can then use the `<Device> Memory <N> Name` _States_ described above to display the names on your LGKeys page(s).

-You do not have to provide names for all memory slots.
-Any that are not specified in the description will default to the usual "M1", "M2", or "M3" names.

-If you have both a "G" keyboard _and_ a G13 keypad, which have individual memory slots, you can provide names for the specific devices by using a modified version of the above syntax:

-    kb.M1:EDIT; kb.M2:DIFF; kb.M3:DEBUG; lhc.M1:C++; lhc.M2:Python; lhc.M3:Lua;

-Where "kb" is for the keyboard memory slots and "lhc" is for the G13 ("LeftHandedController" in LGS-speak).

 ## Troubleshooting
 In TouchPortal, select _"Logs"_ in the left bar, then look for messages in the log with the word "Plugin" after the time stamp.
 If everything is working properly, you should see a number of "LOG" type